 Best value road-adventure bike

 Whether you are looking to buy your very first road bike, Co-op Cycles has done a great job combining an all-road bike at a budget-friendly price.
 It features a solid set-up for entry road bike riders, who are not yet sure if they’d commit to a 2000+ dollar bike just yet to chase that 10-15% improvement.

 The Essentials.
 Shimano Claris groupset, Promax mechanical disc brakes, 24-pound weight, 700c x 35mm tires, WTB ST i19 TCS 2.0 rims.
 It is by far one of the greatest set-ups for that little money.
-Lightweight aluminum frame and a carbon fork, mechanical disc brakes, and much more make it indeed the best-priced bike on this list for entry-level riders!
+With lightweight aluminum frame and a carbon fork, mechanical disc brakes, and much more make it indeed the best-priced bike on this list for entry-level riders!
 There is room for improvement if you’d like to start competing, but don’t forget it is built for multi-purpose road biking!